-On the starboard side, two sailors, Montague Dimmick and his sailor buddy Enoch Ambrose snuck away from their nightly duties for a nightly smoke.
+On the starboard side, two sailors snuck away from their nightly duties for a smoke break.
 They packed away the fishing lines used earlier to capture that for the second dinner.
-However, at this hour, closing in on Midnight, the ship had eased into its nightly routine.
+However, at this hour, closing in on midnight, the ship had eased into its nightly routine.
 The parties below having died down, the rich and famous quietly tucked in their private and opulent cabins, except those playing cards.

-“These here blimey blokes don’t know what it takes to create something scrumptious,” Enoch laughed with the other and pulled down his warm knit cap even more to cover his already red ears.
-His friend meanwhile rubbed his hands together.
-“They are more stuffed shirts than I’ve ever seen.”
+“These here blimey blokes don’t know what it takes to create something scrumptious.”
+Enoch laughed with the others and pulled down his warm knit cap even more to cover his already-red ears.
+Meanwhile, his friend rubbed his hands together.
+“There are more stuffed shirts than I’ve ever seen.”

 “It’s because of the name change.
-If this were a simple steamer, there’d be only steerage here instead of upstairs with the stiff ones.”
-Montague let the older sailor speak his peace.
-After all, he was learning the ropes from the older chap after having only served on one luxury steam liner earlier, with little to no experience.
+If this were a simple cruise ship, and not a historical recreation steamer, there’d be no steerage here, instead we’d be upstairs with the stiff ones.”
+Montague let the older sailor speak his peace once he’d finished.
+After all, he was learning the ropes from the older chap, after having only served on one luxury cruise liner earlier, he’d gotten this position with little-to-no experience.

 Montague nodded.
-It was an honor to serve on this steamer, of course, even if they sought a moment’s respite.
-He wasn’t a snazzy steward, nor did he work in the Engine Room, but there was honor in being a sailor, out on the open sea.
-Many of the men on board had worked with him on other steamers, and then hand-chosen to work on this luxury liner.
+It was an honor to serve on this historically recreated steamer, of course, even if they sought a moment’s respite.
+He wasn’t a snazzy steward, nor did he work in the Engine Room, but there was honor in being a sailor out on the open sea.
+Many of the men on board had worked with him on the other cruise ship, and they were hand-chosen to work on this luxury liner.
 Luckily, someone had put in a good word for him, too.

 “We have to take extra precautions because of the type of passengers, too.
 Not only because of the mail in the hold.”
 Enoch waggled his bushy eyebrows.

 “They don’t want our lives.”
-Enoch hit his thigh in laughter.
+Enoch smacked his thigh in laughter.

 “We don’t have a shot at theirs.”

-Montague knew enough about Enoch to know that he always had one thing or another to say about those socially above the sailors.
+Montague knew enough about Enoch to know that he always had one thing or another to say about those socially above the crew.
 It wasn’t so much that the older man was jealous, but maybe just that he’d not been afforded the same opportunities.
 At last, things were changing dramatically all around.
-Suffragettes had already smashed shop windows in their plight of equality.
-What would happen when women were given equal access like the men?
+Even now, the #metoo movement was sweeping across the world for women’s rights.
+What would happen when women were given equal access and opportunities like the men?
 What would that mean for society when change came?
-Even just last month, a minimum wage had been introduced for miners after their strike.
-Guaranteed wages?
-Women’s rights?
-Maybe that is something everyone needed to do, to strike to get a chance for a seat at the table, then?
+Even just last month, he’d read about the fifteen-dollar minimum wage for many retailers and fast-food workers.
+That meant the beginning of more opportunities as well.
+The workers had unionized.
+Maybe that was what the crew needed to do, too, to strike to get a chance for a seat at the table, then?

-“They’re dining on the best that can be offered,” grumbled Enoch, and tugged on the fishing line still dangling.
-Yes, sir, being a sailor and fishmonger-for-the- day, whose task was to catch fresh fish to offer to the passengers from first through the third class.
+“They’re dining on the best that can be offered,” Enoch grumbled, and tugged on the fishing line still dangling.
+Yes, sir, being a sailor and fishmonger for the day, whose task was to catch fresh fish to offer to the passengers from first-to-third class.
 He’d been making fresh catches all day to prepare for tonight’s second supper.
 “It’s a ship for the genteel, haven’t you heard the band?
 Snazzy.”

 “Many here are sleeping better than they were in London.
 What a whopper.
-They get to be a part of the scenery, just below decks.”
+They get to be a part of the scenery, just below deck.”

 “Did you talk to the bloke who wanted to check the hold?
 Something about an important artifact we’re transporting?
 An artifact like no other, from the whispers.”

-Enoch nodded.
 “I was on the way to retrieve the key to get the binoculars when I overheard that bit.
-I understand it’s under lock and in thick crates, weighted down too, whatever it is.
-He even was able to convince the Captain about it being a security issue for us all to do yesterday's mandatory emergency trial.”
-He reached into his shirt and pulled out a cellphone, pulling up a picture of the crate.
+I understand it’s under lock and in thick crates, weighted down, too, whatever it is.
+He was even able to convince the captain about it being a security issue for us all to do yesterday's mandatory emergency drill.”
+Enoch reached into his shirt and pulled out a cellphone, pulling up a picture of the crate.

-In old-time fashion, everything needed to appear like the grandeur of the still talked about beauty of then.
-But that didn’t mean no one has sneaked on modern technology to send online.
+In old-time fashion, everything needed to appear like the grandeur of the still-talked-about beauty of them.
+But that didn’t mean no one had sneaked on modern technology to send online.

 Montague looked out at the black waters, dotted somewhat with icy patches.
 “I don’t know.
 I have a bad feeling about it all.”
-Suddenly, a large gust of wind blew, pushing the cold air towards them, and he shivered.
-It was like invisible icy fingers played along his spine, sending painful prickling of what felt like a thousand needles into his hands and feet.
+Suddenly, a large gust of wind blew, pushing the cold air toward them, and he shivered.
+It was as if invisible icy fingers played along his spine, sending painful prickling of what felt like a thousand needles into his hands and feet.
 He clenched his jaw until it passed.
-“Isn’t that what your wife said when you left, a dreadful premonition.”
+“Isn’t that what your wife said when you left, a dreadful premonition?”

-Enoch broadly grinned.
+Enoch grinned broadly.
 “And she’s never wrong.
 Of sorts.
 I promised that I’d send her something back.”

-The ship stuttered akin to a carriage coming to a stop.
-The Montague gripped the metal rail, squinted, as something caught his attention.
-The fog broke, and there in the middle of it, he clearly saw just a little in the distance a female rested on an iceberg, visible because she glowed in a bright blue, the iceberg acting like a beacon of sorts.
+The ship stuttered akin to a car coming to a hasty stop.
+Then Montague gripped the metal rail, squinted, as something caught his attention.
+The fog broke and there in the middle of it, he clearly saw just ahead in the distance a female resting on an iceberg, visible because she glowed in a bright blue, the iceberg acting like a beacon of sorts.
 He raised his hand and squinted.
 A sea witch?
 A siren?
 He watched the creature gather light to create a warm golden orb.
-It grew ever larger, spinning and swirls, and the sounds of whisperings mixed with that of the crashing waves.
+It grew ever larger, spinning and swirling, and the sound of whisperings mixed with that of the crashing waves.

-As she disappeared, so did the glow with her, leaving behind a dark night.
+As she disappeared, so did the glow along with her, leaving behind darkness.

 “What was that?”
-Enoch paled, and Montague raised his hand to point when the shrill sounding alarms rang out.
-Enoch paled, which surely reflected his own trepidation.
+Enoch paled, and Montague raised his hand to point when the shrill-sounding alarms rang out.
+Enoch paled further, which surely reflected his own trepidation.
 The supernatural was paying the unsinkable a visit.